RividuPesara/ayu/README.md

 ---

 Ayu is a mental health and cancer support platform built for Sri Lankan patients.
-It combines an AI-powered chatbot, mood tracking, medication reminders, doctor consultations, and video recommendations into a single mobile app - backed by two FastAPI services and a Next.js doctor dashboard.
+It combines an AI-powered chatbot, mood tracking, medication reminders, doctor consultations, and video recommendations into a single mobile app ,backed by two FastAPI services, a Next.js doctor dashboard, and a Next.js admin dashboard.

 Tested on **Pixel 9 Pro XL** · Flutter **3.41.5**